Do teachers get paid maternity leave?

 Other schools allow you to take as much time as needed, with doctor’s approval.

-Again, your 12 weeks of unpaid time off under the FMLA may run concurrently with the time you have off under short-term disability, so discuss this with the HR department so that you’re fully aware of what’s going to happen.
+Your 12 weeks of unpaid time off under the FMLA may run concurrently with the time you have off under short-term disability.
+Discuss this with the HR department so that you’re fully aware of what’s going to happen.

 Are There Any Other Options Available for Paid Maternity Leave?